-If you want to buy A100 GPUs in quantity you will be faced with an 8 month lead time.
-For H100 it is worse, currently about 12 months.
+If you want to buy H100 GPUs in quantity you will be faced with a 4+ month lead time.

 Why?
 Because there is so much interest in training LLMs / foundational models using NVIDIA GPUs it has generated a supply and demand issue.